Alfred and Matilda Morris House

 Alfred and Matilda Morris Built This House in 1854.

-Alfred Morris and his wife Matilda Parmer Morris are both buried in the Old Cemetery in Montgomery, Texas.
+Alfred Morris and his wife Matilda Parmer Morris are both buried in the Old Cemetery

 IN MEMORY OF